-Easy, rich and colorful, this is Jamie Oliver 's milk cake recipe that Raquel, author of Los Tragaldabas , brings us today.
+Easy, rich and colorful, this is the recipe for Jamie Oliver 's milk tart that Raquel, author of Los Tragaldabas , brings us today.
 Surely you do not want to miss it, so go for it!

-Can't wait to turn the oven back on and not stop baking delicious things.
-Autumn is here, so we will have to think about organizing those family breakfasts or snacks that are so pleasant, and especially if there is a delicious milk cake as it is in the center of the table.
+What a desire to turn the oven back on and not stop baking delicious things.
+Autumn is already here, so we will have to think about organizing those family breakfasts or snacks that are so pleasant, and especially if there is a delicious milk cake as it is in the center of the table.

-This milk tart is simply spectacular – a recipe you've been wanting to make ever since you saw it in Jamie Oliver's book, Comfort Food .
-This chef always surprises me with fun, simple and above all delicious recipes!
+This milk tart is simply spectacular: a recipe that you have been wanting to make ever since I saw it in Jamie Oliver's book, Comfort Food .
+This cook always surprises me with some fun, simple and above all delicious recipes!

-The South African milk cake or melktert was introduced by the Cape Malays, it is a simple and light creamy cake with a sprinkle of cinnamon and a crunchy caramel coating that gives it that crunchy and sweet touch.
+The South African milk cake or melktert was introduced by the Malays of the Cape, it is a creamy, simple and light cake, with cinnamon sprinkles and a crunchy caramel coating that gives it that crunchy and sweet touch.

-Emile Henry molds are perfect for this type of elaboration.
-They are also gorgeous, and allow you to bake and serve directly to our table - all that remains is to enjoy with family and friends.
+Emile Henry molds are perfect for this type of preparation.
+They are also precious, and allow you to bake and serve directly at our table - all that remains is to enjoy with family and friends.

 Chemex coffee maker and Emile Henry corrugated ceramic mold